-One of the 387 subjects randomized to iStent inject implantation experienced a coughing fit that resulted in increased positive pressure requiring a corneal suture.
-Therefore, no attempts to implant stents was made, and this subject was included in the control group of the Safety population.
+increased positive pressure requiring a corneal suture.
+Therefore, no attempts to implant stents was made, surgeries reported in both groups are shown in Table 8. and this subject was included in the control group of the Safety population.
 In the 386 iStent inject subjects implanted, 11 intraoperative AEs were reported during stent implantation (2.8%).
-Among these cases, there were 4 cases of 3 stents being implanted (1.0%) and two cases of only 1 stent being implanted
+A 4 cases of 3 stents being implanted (1.0%) and two cases of only 1 stent being implanted (0.5%).